KQBT: The Arrow

-On November 25, 1993, at 2 p.m., the station flipped to Classic Hits, branded as "Arrow 93.7", and launched with Bob Seger's "Old Time Rock and Roll".
+On November 25, 1993, at 2 p.m., the station flipped to Classic Hits, branded as "93.7 The Arrow", and launched with Bob Seger's "Old Time Rock and Roll".
 The KKRW call letters were adopted on December 20, 1993.

 Over the next decade, the station evolved to straightforward classic rock.
 In the early 2000s, KKRW was home of the "Dean & Rog" morning show until they left in early 2009 (currently at KGLK/KHPT).

 In early 2009, the station began airing (in syndication) former KLOL morning hosts "Walton & Johnson", who host a politically-oriented morning show that leans right.
 The show was dropped from KKRW in December 2012 (they're now at sister station KPRC).
 Afternoon personality Steve Fixx filled in with a music-heavy show for several months called the "Morning Classic Rock Fixx" until the arrival of veteran St. Louis personality JC Corcoran with "JC and the Morning Showgram" in March 2013.

 KKRW enjoyed ratings success for a number of years, both in Arbitron's diary and Portable People Meter ratings measurement systems.
 KKRW took an initial ratings hit when Dean and Rog left for KGLK, but rebounded to beat the new challenger for roughly a year and a half because of the addition of longtime Houston-based radio shock jocks Walton & Johnson, who helped make KKRW their flagship station.